Open-Earth-Foundation/OpenClimate-Schema/README.md

 actors.
 When we need to include information that's specific for particular kinds of actors, we use the [Tag](#tag) subsystem to tag rows in tables with extra information.
+- `Multiple sources of truth`.
+For emissions data, we track multiple records of the same information, to provide comparison of methodologies and reporting style.
+For example, there are records for emissions in the United States from both PRIMAP and the UNFCCC, with about 0.3% difference.
+For non-emissions contextual data, like population, area, or GDP, multiple sources of truth aren't an important part of this data set, so we only track the best source we can get.
+For targets, we try to include one version of a target, even if it's mentioned in different data sources.

 # Table details